 - Portfolio Manager.
 Build and manage a company's investment portfolio with a mix of products, industries, and regions and explain your decision to stakeholders.

 - Ratings Analyst.
 Evaluate the ability of companies or governments to pay their debts and, based upon the findings, rate the risk of a company or government not repaying its bonds.

 - Securities Analyst.
 Identify high-yield assets for clients and companies by evaluating market and economic forecasts, securities markets and trends, bond performance reports, daily stock quotes, and other financial statements and publications.

 For many students, earning a master’s in finance is a valuable professional investment.
 Here’s why many find it worthwhile to pursue a graduate degree in finance:

 - Career Advancement.
 According to the Bureau of Labor Statistics, candidates for specialized financial analyst roles will have the best job prospects if they earn an advanced degree along with an appropriate certification.
 Similarly, financial advisors that are graduates of a master's program should be the most competitive for job opportunities.

 - More Opportunities.
-Demand for financial analysists is projected to grow by 5 percent from 2019 to 2029, higher than the average for all professions.
+Demand for financial analysts is projected to grow by 6 percent from 2020 to 2030, higher than the average for all professions.
 Despite this projected growth, there are still more people interested in entering the field than there are positions available.
 Having a graduate degree and certification can greatly increase your chance of employment.

 The online master’s degree in finance at University of the Cumberlands is intended for working professionals seeking the advanced credentials and expertise required to achieve long-term success.
 Designed for candidates with a bachelor’s degree in business or a relevant field, the program will build on your past experience and business acumen to help you prepare for new challenges.